Starting Out: Cancellation

 The series failed to gain sufficient ratings and was quickly cancelled and removed from network schedules by 20 May 1983.
 Some of the unaired episodes were screened sporadically out-of-ratings in late 1983.
 Not until a late night repeat run during the later half of 1989 several years after production did all of the 85 produced episodes go to air.

+Reception

+Robert Fidgeon of the Herald Sun named Starting Out as one of "Australia's All-time Top 50 TV Turkeys".
+He stated "For some reason Peter O'Brien said yes to this dumb soap about dumb teen medical students living in a boarding house.
+Planned 17-week run lasted three."
+Fidgeon's colleague Fiona Byrne included Starting Out in her feature about "long forgotten Australian TV dramas that made viewers switch off."
+Summing it up, she wrote "It debuted on Channel 9 in April 1983 with little fanfare.
+It was pulled from the network's schedule after little more than a month and naturally there was not a second season."